bjartek/overflow/README.md

 ## Resources

-- Run the demo example in this project with `cd example && make`.
-The emulator will be run in memory.
 - Check [other codebases](https://github.com/bjartek/overflow/network/dependents) that use this project
 - Feel free to ask questions to @bjartek in the Flow Discord.